John E. Riley Library

 CASA supports undergraduate academic programs by providing students with writing consultation and subject area peer tutoring for select courses.
 These services are available free of charge to undergraduate students.
-In addition, CASA offers face-to-face courses for credit in University Success, Major/Career Explorations, Mathematics Strategies, English Strategies, English language acquisition courses, and more.
+In addition, CASA offers face-to-face courses for credit in University Success, Academic Coaching, Major/Career Explorations, Mathematics Strategies, English Strategies, English language acquisition courses, and more.

 It is the policy of Northwest Nazarene University (NNU) that no qualified persons with disabilities shall, on the basis of disability, be excluded from participation in, denied the benefits of, or otherwise be subjected to discrimination under any of its programs or activities.
 Any qualified student who has a physical or mental impairment which substantially limits one or more of major life activities, such as walking, seeing, hearing, speaking, breathing, learning and/or working, can receive assistance at NNU as provided in Section 504 of the Rehabilitation Act of 1973, and the applicable provisions of the Americans with Disabilities Act of 1990 and the ADA Amendment Acts of 2008.
 The Director of CASA serves as the campus contact for disability-related needs.

-The Testing Office supports the educational mission of NNU by providing high quality testing services in accordance with the National College Testing Association Professional Standards and Guidelines and governmental regulations.
-The services provided for students, faculty, staff, community members and business partners will be consistenly rendered with an attitude of service that demonstrates value for relationships, personal excellence, diversity, and commitment to lifelong learning.
-Tests/services include: Proctoring for distance learning courses; residual ACT testing; and CAAP, CLEP, DSST, and placement testing.
+The Testing Office supports the educational mission of NNU by providing high-quality testing services in accordance with the National College Testing Association Professional Standards and Guidelines and governmental regulations.
+The services provided for students, faculty, staff, community members and business partners will be consistently rendered with an attitude of service that demonstrates value for relationships, personal excellence, diversity, and commitment to lifelong learning.
+Tests/services include proctoring for distance learning courses; residual ACT testing; CLEP, DSST, and placement testing.

 International Student Services and Programs

 The office provides ongoing support to international students in the academic, spiritual, and social aspects of their lives.
-We seek to promote awareness, cooperative efforts, and understanding about the various aspects of ethnic, religious, and cultural diversity.
+We seek to promote awareness, cooperative efforts, and understanding the various aspects of ethnic, religious, and cultural diversity.

 Office of the Registrar

 Participation in Commencement

 When all other requirements have been met, a student may participate in commencement if no more that six credits will remain uncompleted at the end of the current semester.